Garden envy begins with luscious green grass that can only be obtained by laying turf correctly, and we can show you how.

 - Turfing boards/scaffolding planks

 - …and maybe an extra pair of hands to get the job done faster and spread the workload!

 A perfect surface is one that’s level and free of any objects or debris that may hinder the turf from rooting properly.

 If you have an existing lawn that needs to be removed and your garden isn’t too large, you can simply dig the turf up with a spade.
 Cut out small squares as you go, making sure you dig deep enough to remove the roots but not too deep that you need to invest in more sub-base further along in the process.
 The more people on hand, the quicker and easier this will be, and if you’re not used to manual labour it’s always nice to have someone else around to do the hard graft.

 If your garden takes up a larger area you may want to hire a turf cutting machine from your local tool hire shop (unless you enjoy extreme manual labour as a pastime)!

 3. Remove stones and weeds (if required)

-Dig out any larger debris - you can use a garden sieve to separate stones from soil.
-If there are lots of weeds present you could apply weedkiller, but always follow the manufacturer's instructions and unless you’re using a glyphosate-based product, make sure enough time passes before you lay the turf.
+Dig out any larger debris – you can use a garden sieve to separate stones from soil.
+If there are lots of weeds present you could apply weedkiller, but always follow the manufacturer’s instructions and unless you’re using a glyphosate-based product, make sure enough time passes before you lay the turf.
 Glyphosate is best suited to this scenario as it breaks down on contact with the soil without leaving a harmful residue.

 4. Dig the soil to the correct depth